iTwin/connector-samples/cobie-excel-connector/README.md

 ### Run Connector

-In [App.ts](https://github.com/iTwin/connector-samples/blob/main/cobie-excel-connector/src/App.ts), BaseApp is the driver of your Connector.
+In [App.ts](https://github.com/iTwin/connector-samples/blob/main/cobie-excel-connector/src/App.ts), BaseApp class is the driver of your Connector.
 It takes care of all the steps to sign in, download iModel, etc...
-This file is where you pass in client-specific credentials into your Connector app.
+This file is where you pass in client-specific credentials & job-specific parameters into your Connector.

 <!--
 | Node | Definition |